 A move to the Agile methodology or automated code development isn't just a shift in skill sets-it's a shift in mindset.
-Training and education are required to ensure the team is leveraging these new approaches and technologies effectively.
-This may mean bringing in external experts to train teams on the Scrum best practices or educating teams on the benefits, rules, and best practices for whatever standard architecture the business has adopted for its data platform.
+Training and education are required to ensure a data warehouse team is leveraging these new approaches and technologies effectively.
+This may mean bringing in external experts to train teams on the Scrum best practices or educating teams on the benefits, rules, and best practices for whatever standard architecture the business has adopted for its data warehouse.

 Many industry resources are available to help manage the transition to the Agile methodology.
-The Agile Alliance, a global nonprofit member organization dedicated to promoting the concepts of Agile software development as outlined in the Agile Manifesto, offers many training options for introducing Agile concepts.
+The Agile Alliance, a global nonprofit member organization dedicated to promoting the concepts of agile software development as outlined in the Agile Manifesto, offers many training options for introducing Agile concepts.
 The Scrum Alliance offers certifications and training for foundational and advanced Scrum training.
-Likewise, Data Vault bootcamp and certification is offered by selected partners through the Data Vault Alliance.
+Likewise, DataVault bootcamp and certification is offered by selected partners, such as Scalefree and Performance G2.